 Click Here for tab for American Idiot by Green Day

-Solo wise this is super simple, all it does is outline the main vocal chorus melody which is probably stuck in your head already at this point, followed by some quick ‘tremolo’ picking.
-Don’t worry if the tremolo picking is a little bit rocky, this is a punk band and by design, a little roughness around the edge only serves to enhance things!
+Solo-wise, this is super simple.
+All it does is outline the main vocal chorus melody, which is probably stuck in your head already at this point, followed by some quick ‘tremolo’ picking.
+Don’t worry if the tremolo picking is a little rocky.
+This is a punk band and, by design, a little roughness around the edge only serves to enhance the experience!

 Angels by Robbie Williams

 Click Here for tab for Angels by Robbie Williams